orbisgis/h2gis/home.md

 Find the h2 sql client on https://localhost:8082.
 Click on `Connect` to open a test database located on your user folder.

-To init spatial capabilities, run the following SQL request:
+To initialize spatial capabilities:

 ```sql
 CREATE ALIAS IF NOT EXISTS SPATIAL_INIT FOR "org.h2gis.h2spatialext.CreateSpatialExtension.initSpatialExtension";
 CALL SPATIAL_INIT();
 ```

-You can open a shape file by calling the following SQL request:
+You can open a shape file:

 ```sql
 CALL FILE_TABLE('/home/user/myshapefile.shp','tablename');